 Here are the top storylines and Browns’ position battles to follow in training camp this summer.

-The Deshaun Watson situation and likely suspension
+The Deshaun Watson situation and six-game suspension

 Cleveland traded for the troubled signal caller back in March, shortly after grand juries in Texas opted against recommending criminal charges against the quarterback.
 At that point, the three-time Pro Bowler was facing north of 20 allegations of sexual misconduct.
 In said deal, these Browns gave up three first-round picks and change to acquire the talented signal caller.

 Fast forward roughly three months, and more women have come forward with allegations against Watson.
 It’s not a great situation for a Cleveland organization that was caught off guard by the new allegations.

 The backdrop here set up the six-game suspension for violating the NFL’s personal conduct policy.
 It’s far less severe than what some recent reports were suggesting — that it could be a year-long suspension for Watson.
 Either way, a six-game absence forces Cleveland to rely on Jacoby Brissett as its starter for the first part of the 2022 season.